Peperonata (peh-peh-roh-NAH-tah) is a Southern Italian vegetable dish of slow-cooked, or stewed bell peppers with onion and garlic.

 I like following a slow carb lifestyle that includes a lot of protein, so I tend to use pepperonata as a topping for meat or vegetables in a slow carb dinner.

-In the recipe below I have used it sautéed with ground beef served with Italian romesco sauce on a bed of butternut squash.
+In the recipe below I have used it mixed into ground beef and served with a side of butternut squash topped with Italian romesco sauce.
+A perfect slow carb Fall dinner!

-I have also enjoyed the robust flavor of this pepper blend with braised chicken legs as in the photo below:
+I have also enjoyed the robust flavor of this stewed pepper blend simmered with pork chops as in the photo below:

 And keeping with the slow carb diet plan, I had a great meal of peperonata on top of a bunless burger: